IEEE-VIT/templa-rs/README.md

 #### Live Search Features:
 * One way to use Live Search is to simply type a search term such as `php`, this will then show you all the boilerplates with `php` in their name
-* `TAG:` Tag allows you to each for a specific catagory of boilerplates (e.g. `TAG:backend`), using multiple tags may narrow down your search further
+* `TAG:` Tag allows you to search each boilerplate for a specific catagory of boilerplates (e.g. `TAG:backend`), using multiple tags may narrow down your search further

 More methods to narrow down your search may be coming in the future so keep your eyes out!

 ### Command Line Queries